rsommerard/hostview-upload/README.md

     docker-compose -f prod.yml -d up

-In addition, you need to configure a cron-job on the host to move data from the data volume folder to ucn for processing.
-Example below:
+TODO: figure out how to do dynamic scaling (docker-compose set scale) with nginx, the current setup is a bit manual (with each worker container being configured in the prod.yml and in the nginx conf).

+TODO: log rotation within the containers.

 ### Production: muse.inria.fr

 The muse server is 32-bit, hence no Docker.
 The app is installed to /home/nodeapp/apps/hostviewupload.
-The app is managed with PM2 that takes care of running a cluster of instances + load balancing.
+The app is managed with [PM2](https://github.com/Unitech/pm2) that takes care of running a cluster of instances + load balancing.
 To start, run:

     sudo -u nodeapp pm2 start processes.json

-Add the same cron-job as above to move the data from the incoming folder to ucn for processing.
+To see more information about running apps + logs, do

+    sudo -u nodeapp pm2 list
+    sudo -u nodeapp pm2 logs

+The pm2 app logs are rotated by the logrotate daemon (see, /etc/logrotate.d/pm2-nodeapp).